przemub/ics_caldav_sync/README.md

 ## Standalone usage

-Install requirements from `requirements.txt` and run `ics_caldav_sync.py` file using Python 3.8 or higher.
+Install the script with `pip install .` and run `ics_caldav_sync` script which should be on your PATH now.

-There exist also `Dockerfile` and `docker-compose.yml` files so you can run it on your Docker server.
+There also exist `Dockerfile` and `docker-compose.yml` files so you can run it on your Docker server.

 Set the settings as environment variables: